 So I’ll press on, trusting the Lord and looking to Him every step of the way.

 Why this is the first and most important step is this: Life is out of control.
-And 2018 is totally out of my control (and yours).
+And, like it or not, this year is totally out of my control (and yours).
 Because of that, it can seem like thriving is ridiculous.
 But the key to thriving comes by trusting the Lord as life happens.

-We may not be able to control what happens in our 2018, but we can control how we react and respond.
+We may not be able to control what happens in the coming year, but we can control how we react and respond.
 We can lash out in fear or anger if things don’t go the way we expected.
 Or, we can remember that God’s in control and we can trust Him with His plan.

-By turning over our 2018 to Him – and continuing to do that all year long – we’ll find a reason and a way to thrive.
+By turning over our year to Him – and continuing to do that over the next twelve months – we’ll find a reason and a way to thrive.